aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/loading-saving-and-converting/how-to-convert-a-visio-diagram/_index.md

 ### **Exporting to XAML Programming Sample**
 The code sample show how to export a diagram to XAML using Java.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-ExportToXAML-ExportToXAML.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-ExportToXAML-ExportToXAML.java" >}}

 ## **Convert Visio Drawing with Selective Shapes**
 Using Aspose.Diagram API, developers can select a group of shapes to convert a Visio drawing into any other supported format.
 RenderingSaveOptions class offers a Shapes member to maintain the group of shapes.
 Each save option class is the extended form of RenderingSaveOptions class.